zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 2. If the *Test Type* is "undelegated test" then output empty set and exit these procedures.

-3. Create a [DNS Query] with query type SOA and query name *Child Zone* ("SOA Child Query").

-4. Create the following empty set:
-   1. Parent name server IP and the parent zone name ("Parent Name Server IP").

-5. Find the parent zone of the *Child Zone* by iteratively [sending][send] *SOA Child Query* to all name servers found.
-Start by using the nameservers from *Root Name Servers*.
-   1. Follow all paths from root and downwards by using the [Referrals][Referral].
-   2. If the [DNS Response] is a [Referral] to *Child Zone*, or the [DNS response] has the AA flag set, then:
-      1. Stop the lookup up in that branch.
-      2. Save the name server IP address and zone name for which the server is name server (parent zone) to the *Parent Name Server IP* set.
-   3. If the lookup reaches a name server that meets at least one of the following criteria, then ignore it.
-      1. Does not respond at all.
-      2. Responds with an invalid DNS response.
-      3. Responds with an [RCODE Name] besides NoError and NXDomain.
-      4. Responds with a non-referral (see [Referral]) and the AA bit unset.
-   5. Continue until all paths are exhausted.

-> *Note that the "parent zone name" is the name of the zone that the name server
-> in question is NS for (owner name of NS).
-The name of the name server is
-> irrelevant.*

-6. For each name server IP and parent zone ("Parent Zone") in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
-   1. [Send] a [DNS Query] with query type NS and *Parent Zone* as query name to the name server IP.
-   2. If the [DNS Response], if any, contains a list of NS records in the answer section with *Parent Zone* as owner name then do:
-      1. For each NS record extract the name server name ("Name Server Name") in the RDATA field and do:
-         1. Create [DNS Query] with query type A, *Name Server Name* as query name and do a [DNS lookup].
-         2. If the [DNS Response], if any, contains a list of A records (follow any CNAME chain) in the answer section then remember the IP addresses from the A records for three steps down.
-         3. Create [DNS Query] with query type AAAA, *Name Server Name* as query name and do a [DNS lookup].
-         3. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses from the AAAA records for next step.
-         4. If any IP address was captured in the two lookup steps, then for each IP address do if the address is not listed in *Parent Name Server IP*
-            set:
-            1. [Send] *SOA Child Query* to the IP address.
-            2. If the [DNS Response], if any, meets exactly one of the following criteria then save the IP address and the parent zone name to the *Parent Name Server IP* set.
-Criteria:
-               * The [DNS response] is a [Referral] to *Child Zone*, or
-               * The [DNS response] has the AA flag set.

-7. If the *Parent Name Server IP* set is non-empty then do:
+3. Create the following empty sets:
+   1. Name server IP and zone name ("Remaining Servers").
+   2. Name server IP and query name ("Handled Servers").
+   3. Parent name server IP and parent zone name ("Parent Found").

+4. Insert all addresses from *Root Name Servers* and the root zone name into the *Remaining Servers* set.

+> In the loop below, the steps tries to capture the name of the parent zone of
+> **Child Zone** and the IP addresses of the name servers for that parent zone.
+> This is done using a modified version of the "QNAME minimization" technique
+> [RFC 9156].
+SOA is the query type used for traversing the tree.

+5. While the *Remaining Servers* is non-empty pick next name server IP address and zone name from the set ("Server Address" and "Zone Name") and do:

+   1. Extract and remove *Server Address* including its *Zone Name* from *Remaining Servers*.
+   2. Insert *Server Address* and *Zone Name* into *Handled Servers*.
+   3. Create [DNS queries][DNS Query]:
+       1. Query type SOA and query name *Zone Name* ("Zone Name SOA Query").
+       2. Query type NS and query name *Zone Name* ("Zone Name NS Query").
+   4. [Send] *Zone Name SOA Query* to *Server Address*.
+   5. Go to next server in *Remaining Servers* if one or more of the following
+       matches:
+          * No DNS response.
+          * [RCODE Name] different from NoError in response.
+          * AA bit not set in response.
+          * Not exactly one SOA record in answer section
+          * Owner name of SOA record is not *Zone Name*.
+   6. [Send] *Zone Name NS Query* to *Server Address*.
+   7. Go to next server in *Remaining Servers* if one or more of the following
+       matches:
+          * No DNS response.
+          * [RCODE Name] different from NoError in response.
+          * AA bit not set in response.
+          * No NS records in answer section
+          * Owner name of any of the NS records is not *Zone Name*.
+   8. Extract the name server names from the NS records and any address records in the additional section.

+   9. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
+       1. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Zone Name*.
+       2. Ignore any failing lookups or lookups resulting in NODATA or NXDOMAIN.
+   10. Create "Intermediate Query Name" by copying *Zone name* as start value.
+   11. Run a loop processing *Server Address* (jumps back here from the steps below).
+       1. Extend *Intermediate Query Name* by adding one more label to the left by copying the equivalent label from *Child Zone*.
+(See "Example 1" below.)
+       2. Create a [DNS Query] with query name *Intermediate Query Name* and [query type] SOA ("Intermediate SOA query").
+       3. [Send] *Intermediate SOA Query* to *Server Address*.
+(See "Example 2" below.)
+       4. Go to next server in *Remaining Servers* if there is no DNS response.
+       5. If the response has exactly one SOA record with owner name *Intermediate Query Name* in the answer section, with the AA bit set and [RCODE Name] NoError then do:
+          1. If *Intermediate Query Name* is equal to *Child Zone* then
+             1. Save *Server Address* and *Zone Name* to the *Parent Found* set.
+             2. Go to next server in *Remaining Servers*.
+          2. Else do:
+             1. Create a [DNS query][DNS Query] with query name *Intermediate Query Name* and [query type] NS ("Intermediate NS query").
+             2. [Send] *Intermediate NS Query* to *Server Address*.
+             3. Go to next server in *Remaining Servers* if one or more of the following matches:
+                   * No DNS response.
+                   * [RCODE Name] different from NoError in response.
+                   * AA bit not set in response.
+                   * No NS records in answer section.
+                   * Owner name of any of the NS records is not *Intermediate Query Name*.
+             4. Extract the name server names from the NS records and any address records in the additional section.
+             5. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
+             6. For each IP address add the IP address and *Intermediate Query Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Intermediate Query Name*.
+             7. Set *Zone Name* to *Intermediate Query Name*.
+             8. Go back to the start of the loop.
+       6. Else, if the [RCODE Name] is NXDomain and the AA is set then go to next server in *Remaining Servers*.
+       7. Else, if the response contains a [Referral] of *Intermediate Query Name* then do:
+          1. If *Intermediate Query Name* is equal to *Child Zone* then do:
+             1. Save *Server Address* and *Zone Name* to the *Parent Found* set.
+          2. Else do:
+             1. Extract the name server names from the NS records and any glue records.
+             2. Do [DNS Lookup] of name server names (A and AAAA) not already listed as glue record or records.
+             3. For each IP address add *Server Address* and *Intermediate Query Name* to the *Remaining Servers* set unless *Server Address* is already listed in *Handled Servers* together with *Intermediate Query Name*.
+          3. Go to next server in *Remaining Servers*.
+       8. Else, if the [RCODE Name] is NoError and the AA is set then do:
+          1. If *Intermediate Query Name* is not equal to *Child Zone* then go back to the start of the loop.
+          2. Else do:
+             1. Save *Server Address* and *Zone Name* to the *Parent Found*.
+             2. Go to next server in *Remaining Servers*.
+       9. Else, if the response is a [Referral] with a CNAME record with *Child Zone* as owner name in the answer section, then
+          1. Save *Server Address* and *Zone Name* to the *Parent Found* set.
+          2. Go to next server in *Remaining Servers*.
+       10. Else, go to next server in *Remaining Servers*.

+> Examples referred to from the steps.
+>
+> Example 1: If *Child Zone* is "foo.bar.xa" and *Intermediate Query Name* is "."
+> (root zone) then *Intermediate Query Name* becomes "xa".
+If it is "xa", it
+> will become "bar.xa" instead.
+>
+> Example 2: An "bar.xa SOA" query to a name server for "xa".

+6. If the *Parent Found* set is non-empty then do:
    1. Extract the name server IP list.
    2. Return the following from the Method:
       1. The extracted list of name server IP addresses (parent zone name servers).
    3. Exit these procedures.

-8. If the *Parent Name Server IP* set is empty then do:
+7. If the *Parent Found* set is empty then do:
    1. Return the following from the Method:
       1. Undefined value.
 (Parent name severs cannot be determined.)
    2. Exit these procedures.